Nishtha-Jain-1119/Training-Assignment/Assignment/Query 11/solution.md

-11.Orders completed hourly:
+11. Orders completed hourly
       * Analyze and present the distribution of completed orders on an hourly basis.
 Solution:
 ```sql
 SELECT